I made this using the Kitchen Aid and it always turned out fantastic. Your family and friends will love this!

 - 2 Tablespoons organic butter — softened

 - 2 large organic eggs — beaten slightly

 - 2 Tablespoons gluten, wheat — vital gluten

 - 4 cups whole wheat flour — more or less as needed (about 5 1/4)

-Place hot water in mixing bowl (I use a Bosch or Kitchen Aid).
+Place hot water in mixing bowl (I use an Ankarsrum Original Mixer or Kitchen Aid).
 Add softened butter and mix to dissolve butter.
-Add 3 cups of flour and yeast.
+Add 2 cups of flour and yeast.
 Mix well and let sponge for 15 minutes.

-Stir down sponge and add olive oil, salt, honey, eggs and 2 cups whole wheat flour.
+Stir down sponge and add olive oil, salt, honey, eggs, vital gluten and 2 cups whole wheat flour.
 (I use Prairie Gold).
 Stir to mix.
 Add in dried chives, if desired.

 *Chives are not traditional in Challah, but we like the nice flavor, especially for holidays.
 If using bread for French Toast or for traditional Challah, omit the chives*